Insect-inspired Visual Point-goal Navigation: Methods

 \subsubsection{Visual Preprocessing}

-The raw images from the RGB camera of the robot are greyscaled, downsampled, and then processed by the Difference Of Gaussian (DOG) algorithm for feature (potentially edge) enhancement \cite{marr1980theory}.
-Such low-resolution vision is consistent with insect compound eye optics \cite{schwarz2011properties, seung2024predicting}, and proved sufficient to produce good (or even better) performance while reducing computational costs \cite{wystrach2016field, gattaux2025route, steinbeck2024familiarity, yihe2025insect} (in particular, \cite{gattaux2025route} employs the Sobel filter for edge detection).
+The raw RGB images from the front-facing camera of the robot at time \(t\) are greyscaled, filtered by difference of Gaussians for feature enhancement \citep{marr1980theory} (potentially edge enhancement, cf. Sobel filter in \citet{gattaux2025route}), downsampled to \(33\times 33\) pixels, and then flattened into an array, \(\vx_t\).
+Such low-resolution vision is consistent with insect compound eye optics \citep{schwarz2011properties, seung2024predicting} and proved sufficient to produce good (or even better) performance while reducing computational costs \citep{wystrach2016field, steinbeck2024familiarity, gattaux2025route, yihe2025insect}.